This chapter of the user guide discusses the Rose utilities for controlling and monitoring Rose/cylc suites.

 discuss this functionality in more detail later in

-this section.What does rose suite-run
+this section.What does rose suite-run install in the

 runtime location?
 Here is a list:

-, svn status
+--define=[SECTION]NAME=VALUE.svn info, svn status and

-.
+svn diff.
 If the configuration is a Git

 clone, the file would contain the output from

-, git status
+git describe, git status

-(or -v
+and git diff.--verbose --verbose (or -v

-) output of the rose suite-run
+-v) output of the rose suite-run

 command.rose suite-run

-will cylc register
+will cylc register and cylc

-the suite before creating the runtime
+validate the suite before creating the runtime

 directory structure and mirroring its items to these

-alternate host.rose suite-clean
+alternate host.rose suite-clean.
+(See

 Configuring the

-Install Root Locations.)The rose suite-run
+Install Root Locations.)The rose suite-run command will

 normally install from the configuration directory into